FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/user-flows.md

 # User Interaction Flows

-This document visualizes the primary interaction flows for each user role within the QuestLearn platform using Mermaid diagrams.
+This document visualizes the primary interaction flows for each user role within the RogueLearn platform using Mermaid diagrams.

 ## Student (Player) Flow